 We found leaders and managers had the capacity, values and skills to deliver high-quality, sustainable care.

-Leaders and managers were knowledgeable about issues and priorities relating to the quality and future of the service.
+They were knowledgeable about issues and priorities relating to the quality and future of the service.
 They understood the challenges and were addressing them.